Murder case against ex-cop in Floyd’s death goes to the jury

 The prosecutor sarcastically referred to the idea that it was heart disease that killed Floyd as an “amazing coincidence.”

 “Is that common sense or is that nonsense?”
-Schleicher asked the racially diverse jury.
+Schleicher asked the jury.

-But Nelson said the prosecution brought in experts to testify that Floyd died because of asphyxia, or lack of oxygen, while the person who actually performed the autopsy, the county medical examiner, reached a different finding.

-Hennepin County Medical Examiner Dr. Andrew Baker, who ruled Floyd’s death a homicide, said Floyd’s heart gave out because of the way police held him down.
-He listed Floyd’s drug use and underlying health problems as contributing factors.

-He also ridiculed the idea that Floyd, who didn’t have a pulse, would come “back to life” and go on a “rampage.”

-“That’s the sort of thing you see in Halloween movies., ladies and gentlemen, not in real life.
-Not in real life,” Blackwell said.

-And he rejected the theory that Floyd died because of an enlarged heart: “The truth of the matter is that the reason George Floyd is dead is because Mr. Chauvin’s heart was too small.”
+Blackwell, his fellow prosecutor, likewise rejected the defense theory that Floyd died because of an enlarged heart: “The truth of the matter is that the reason George Floyd is dead is because Mr. Chauvin’s heart was too small.”

-Earlier, fellow prosecutor Schleicher described how Chauvin ignored Floyd’s cries and continued to kneel on him well after he stopped breathing and had no pulse.

-The prosecutor further argued that Floyd was “not a threat to anyone” and wasn’t trying to escape when he struggled with officers.
-Instead, Schleicher said, he was terrified of being put into the tiny backseat of the squad car.
+The prosecutor said Floyd was “not a threat to anyone” and was not trying to escape when he struggled with officers but instead was terrified of being put into the tiny backseat of the squad car.

 He said a reasonable officer with Chauvin’s training and experience — he was a 19-year Minneapolis police veteran — should have sized up the situation accurately.